ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Access control

 When your [[= product_name =]] instance has multiple contributors and visitors, administrators can give them access to different areas of the website and different capabilities.
-It is done by creating Roles, with each role having a different set of [permissions](permission_overview.md), the most fitting example being the `content/edit` permission limited to an `Articles/BookReviews/Historical` subtree of the Content Tree.
+It is done by creating roles, with each role having a different set of [permissions](permission_overview.md), the most fitting example being the `content/edit` permission limited to an `Articles/BookReviews/Historical` subtree of the content tree.

-In the next steps, after you create User groups, you’d assign Roles to these groups, and add individual users to each of such groups.
+In the next steps, after you create user groups, you’d assign roles to these groups, and add individual users to each of such groups.
 For more technical information about permissions and limitations, see [Permission use cases](permission_use_cases.md).

 There are, however, mechanisms to control access to content with even more convenience.

 ### Sections

-You can divide your Content Tree into nominal parts to better organize it.
+You can divide your content tree into nominal parts to better organize it.
-Once you have defined sections, for example, Media or Forms, and assigned them to content items, you can decide which Roles have access to which Section of the tree.
+Once you have defined sections, for example, Media or Forms, and assigned them to content items, you can decide which roles have access to which Section of the tree.

 The setting is inherited, which means that a child content item inherits a value of this setting from its parent.
-Changing a Section setting does not result in moving a content item to a different location within a Content Tree.
+Changing a Section setting does not result in moving a content item to a different location within a content tree.

 ![Members of the Media Section](img/sections.png)

 ### Object states

-While reviewing the details of each individual content item in your Content Tree, you can assign a state to it, for example, “Locked” or “Not locked”.
+While reviewing the details of each individual content item in your content tree, you can assign a state to it, for example, “Locked” or “Not locked”.
 Then you can set a permission that allows or denies users access to content items in a specific state.
 This setting is not inherited.